Developing In-House Batching System for Zupreem Material Handling Project

-Scope: FormPak provided all the material handling and recipe management system.
-This project is due to be expanded in 2010 to include (3) additional ingredients.:
+Scope: To solve this problem for Zupreem, FormPak manufactured and provided all the material handling and recipe management systems.
+This project was expanded in 2010 to include (3) additional ingredients.:

-Solution: The system meters the materials volumetrically via vibratory feeders (with 100/1 turn down or percentage of batch control) onto the cleated belt conveyor according to the recipe that has been selected.
+Solution: The system FormPak manufactured and developed meters the materials volumetrically via vibratory feeders (with 100/1 turndown or percentage of batch control) onto the cleated belt conveyor according to the recipe that has been selected.
 Products are “mixed” proportionally by layering onto the belt, then up to a distribution/mixing head above the bagging line.

-Green Power Dry Material & Convey System Project
+Manufacturing Dry Material & Convey System Solution for Clean Biodiesel Production

 Scope: FormPak provided design and construction of a dry material metering and conveying system consisting of the following equipment:

 - 1 Large vibratory feeder for the Fluff material

 - 2 Small vibrator feeders for the minor additives